orthecreedence/blackbird/index.md

 <a id="intro"></a>
 Intro to promises
 ----------------
-A promise is a representation of a value in the promise.
+A promise is a representation of a value that may exist sometime in the future.
 The idea is that you can attach actions to a promise that will run once its value is computed, and also attach error handlers to make sure any problems are handled along the way.

 Promises not only give an important abstraction for asynchronous programming, but offer opportunities for [syntactic abstraction](#nicer-syntax) that make async